yukam997/MISTI_Brazil_dPASP_research/README.md

 - guess_operation.plp - same as five_digit.plp except the logic part also has to guess whether the operation that is equal between the pairs is a multiplication, subtraction or addition (could also try adding modulo as a possible operation).

 - mod3_guess_op.plp - The variation here is that the pair have equal sums or differences modulo 3.
 The logic program also has to guess whether it is a sum or a difference.

+- mod3_guess_op_biased.plp - Same as mod3_guess_op, but the training set is only "sum", while the test set contains both "sum" and "dif" cases.

 - pretrained_five_digits.plp - pretrained version of five_digit.plp just as in pretrained_three_digits.plp